 Keeping large numbers of services active leads to limitations in the number of services possible.
 Making them activatable allows a much larger number of services.
-However, some aspects such as lease renewals and UI's show up as potential bottlenecks and require further work.
+However, some aspects such as lease renewals and UI's show up as potential bottlenecks and may require further work.
+At present there may be little justification for such very large scale systems, but this will change as pervasive systems become more widespread.